 Michael Symes has written many books on the history of gardens, and established the MA in Garden History at Birkbeck College, University of London.
 He is a Vice President of the Gardens Trust, President of the Birkbeck Garden History Group, and has been an historical consultant for the restoration of Painshill Park since 1981.

-This book will be published as a hardback, with a PDF eBook also available.
+This book is published as a hardback, with a PDF eBook also available.